scottnonnenberg/blog/pages/posts/2016-01-19-a-running-update.md

 </table>

 * **Pace** - In 2013 I was trying too hard.
 In 2014 I relaxed and good things happened.
-* **Frequency** - It’s amazing that, without planning it at all, I ended up running the same number of times in 2014 and 2015.
+* **Frequency** - It's amazing that, without planning it at all, I ended up running the same number of times in 2014 and 2015.
 * **Mileage** - Just looking at the total run count you might think that 2014 and 2015 were quite similar.
 Overall mileage shows that I ran quite a bit further.
 * **Time** - Total time spent running each year.
 2015 again higher, but not 25% higher like distance.
 The faster running pace was a more efficient use of time!

 ## Contentment

-No matter how you slice it, I’m feeling good about 2015.
+No matter how you slice it, I'm feeling good about 2015.
 The key really seems to be to relax.
-If numbers go down in 2016, I’m fine with that.
-In that vein, I’m taking a break from working out right now, while most are out on the streets in force due to their New Year’s Resolutions.
+If numbers go down in 2016, I'm fine with that.
+In that vein, I'm taking a break from working out right now, while most are out on the streets in force due to their New Year's Resolutions.

-One thing is for sure: I’ll keep collecting the data and running in my sandals.
+One thing is for sure: I'll keep collecting the data and running in my sandals.